Abdel-Moniem El-Ganayni: El-Ganayni vs. the United States Department of Energy et al..

-On June 26, 2008 the American Civil Liberties Union (ACLU) with Schnader, Harrison, Segal, and Lewis as co-counsels filed a lawsuit on behalf of Dr. El-Ganayni alleging that the DOE revoked his clearance due to criticism of the FBI and U.S. foreign policy.
+On June 26, 2008, the American Civil Liberties Union (ACLU) with Schnader, Harrison, Segal, and Lewis as co-counsels filed a lawsuit on behalf of El-Ganayni alleging that the DOE revoked his clearance due to criticism of the FBI and U.S. foreign policy.
 The suit demands that the DOE reveal their allegations against El-Ganayni and restore due process, allowing him to contest any allegations made against him.
 A hearing date has not been set as of July 28, 2008.